SCIInstitute/StructuredEikonal/README.md

 Then a program would setup the Eikonal parameters using the
 <code>StructuredEikonal object</code> object and call
 <code>object.solveEikonal()</code> to generate
-the array of vertex values per iteration.
+the array of voxel values that represent the solution.

 Here is a minimal usage example (in 3D).<br/>
 ```c++